Foreverflo/bbs2/README.md

 3b.
 You will only have to do step 3a once.
 Every time after, just type pnpm start.

+4. A popup will appear.
+Make sure you press "Make Public".

+5. Go to the Ports tab, and find the running port.
+Click on the URL under "Forwarded Address".

-4. Please make sure to turn off advertisements in settings, or it will constantly redirect you to virus websites.
+6. Please make sure to turn off advertisements in settings, or it will constantly redirect you to virus websites.

-Remember, you must open your codespace and do step 3b if you close the codespace for too long, and you should keep the codespace open during use.
+Remember, you must open your codespace and do steps 3b and 5 if you close the codespace for too long, and you should keep the codespace open during use.